-If no log entries are being generated in the Application Event Log, then either the server has not been restarted since the installation of Password Firewall or there was a problem with the installation process.
+If no log entries are being generated in the Application Event Log, then either the server has not been restarted since the installation of Password Firewall, there was a problem with the installation process, or LSA Protected Mode has been enabled on the Domain Controller.
 If the server has already been restarted, then please contact support or verify the installation worked properly by walking through the manual installation procedure listed earlier in this document.